Catherine Breillat: Career

 She also continued to work as a screenwriter during this time for films such as David Hamilton's Bilitis (1977), Maurice Pialat's Police starring Gérard Depardieu, Sophie Marceau, and Sandrine Bonnaire (1985), and the thriller Milan Noir starring Isabelle Huppert (1993).

-In 1999, she made her film Romance, with the camera helmed by Yorgos Arvanitis, Theo Angelopoulos' favorite director of photography, which became a succès de scandale as it depicts unsimulated sex between protagonists Rocco Siffredi, a porn actor, and actress Caroline Ducey.
-The plot revolves around a school teacher engaged in a long but sexually disappointing relationship who has a one night stand with a stranger and begins a sado-masochistic affair with her school's headmaster.
+In 1999, she made the film Romance, with the camera helmed by Yorgos Arvanitis, Theo Angelopoulos' favorite director of photography, which became a succès de scandale as it depicts unsimulated sex between protagonists Rocco Siffredi, a porn actor, and actress Caroline Ducey.
+The plot revolves around a schoolteacher engaged in a long but sexually disappointing relationship who has a one night stand with a stranger and begins a sado-masochistic affair with her school's headmaster.

-Some twenty-five years after the production of Romance, the star Caroline Ducey recounted, in her 2024 autobiographical book La Prédation (nom féminin) (The Predation [feminine noun]), as well as in an interview with Nouvel Obs, the "traumatizing" sexual assault she endured during the filming, most notably scenes of unsimulated scenes of cunnilingus and anal sex for which she holds Breillat responsible as she had not given consent.
+In 2024, some twenty-five years after the production of Romance, Ducey recounted in her autobiographical book La Prédation (nom féminin) (The Predation [feminine noun]), as well as in an interview with Nouvel Obs, the "traumatizing" sexual assault she endured during the filming, most notably during scenes of unsimulated cunnilingus and anal sex for which she holds Breillat responsible, as she had not given consent.
 According to Ducey, Breillat demanded that co-star François Berléand penetrate her digitally on camera but he refused, though actor Reza Habouhossein did perform oral sex on her at Breillat's command.

-Breillat, responding to the accusation, stated that, while the scenes of unsimulated sex were not in Ducey's contract, the actress had agreed on filming them, since everyone who had read the script, including Ducey, should know what the film's content would be.
+Breillat, responding to the accusation, stated that, while the scenes of unsimulated sex were not in Ducey's contract, the actress had agreed to film them, since everyone who had read the script, including Ducey, should have known what the film's content would be.
 She said Ducey was "delusional" and announced her intention to file a lawsuit against the actress for defamation, though she did not follow through on this.
-Caroline Ducey "categorically" denied all of Breillat's claims and appealed to the "conscience of the world of cinema" to address the issue of sexual aggression in film sets, a phenomenon she believes has become "banalized."
+Ducey "categorically" denied all of Breillat's claims and appealed to the "conscience of the world of cinema" to address the issue of sexual aggression in film sets, a phenomenon she believed had become "banalized."

-In 2004, Breillat directed Anatomie de l'enfer (Anatomy of Hell), featuring Amira Casar and once again Rocco Siffredi, which she said was a "sequel to Romance", and in which, once again, there are scenes of unsimulated sex.
+In 2004, Breillat directed Anatomie de l'enfer (Anatomy of Hell), featuring Amira Casar and Siffredi, which she said was a "sequel to Romance", and in which, once again, there are scenes of unsimulated sex.
 The story, based on her book Pornocratie (Pornocracy), revolves around an affair between a suicidal woman and a gay stranger.
 Breillat subsequently related the difficulties of shooting this film and praised Siffredi for his screen presence and acting abilities.

 In 2004, Breillat suffered a intracerebral hemorrhage, causing a stroke that paralyzed her left side.
-After a long hospitalization and a process of gradual rehabilitation, she returned to work in 2007, producing, writing, and directing Une vieille maîtresse (The Old Mistress), one of three French films officially selected for the Cannes Film Festival of that year.
+After a long hospitalization and a process of gradual rehabilitation, she returned to work in 2007, producing, writing, and directing Une vieille maîtresse (The Old Mistress), one of three French films officially selected for the Cannes Film Festival that year.